 Rachel Marie Long

+Rachel Long is the main assistant to Gerald Busch MD helping him to maintain a high level of care for the concierge patients for the Psychiatric practice.
 Rachel Long is the Director of Detox Houston and VIP Home Detox.
 During Rachel Long’s undergraduate studies at Houston Baptist University, she completed 2 CPE units in Pastoral Counseling and Chaplaincy at Memorial Herman Southwest.
 Rachel Long received an undergraduate certificate of completion for her 2 semesters of supervised practicums in Pastoral Counseling that included academic training, working with patients one on one in a hospital setting, and writing treatment assessments under the Chaplain supervisor.
 Ms. Long graduated with a double major BA in Spanish and Christianity with a minor in Psychology.
 Rachel completed her required counseling practicum as a Chaplain Ministry Student at Memorial Hermann Southwest Hospital.
 In Addition, Ms. Long worked as a Medical Translator in Spanish and Italian at The University of Texas M. D. Anderson Cancer Center.
 During Ms. Long’s undergraduate studies, she volunteered at various hospitals providing counseling clinical services to patients in need.
 Rachel Long completed her social work practicum at Westheimer Social Ministry working as a Bilingual Intake Case Worker Manager.
 Ms. Long interprets and works with all Bilingual Spanish/English patients, and works as the personal assistant to Dr. Gerald Busch MD.
-In addition, Ms. Long now runs the new Detox Houston and VIP Home Detox as the Coordinator/Director.
+In addition, Ms. Long now runs the new Detox Houston and VIP Home Detox as the Coordinator/Director. .

 Call Us Any Time +1 (713) – 206 – 1233